 Screenshot.png

-This is a file that contains cmd i run in terminal
+This is a file that contains cmd I run in the terminal

 Update kubeconfig